 In terms of both specs and price, the Power Mac G4 Cube packed quite a punch.
 It started at $1,799 for a basic model with a 450-MHz G4 chip, 64MB of memory and 20GB of storage.
 A more expensive Apple online store exclusive — retailing at $2,299 — boasted a more powerful processor and extra storage and memory.
 You had to buy your own monitor, too!

 Putting the G4 Cube on ice

-Despite all of this, however, the G4 Cube never appealed to more than a few hard-core Apple fans.
-Sure, they may have loved it, but it simply didn’t strike a chord with everyday customers.
+Despite all this, however, the G4 Cube never appealed to more than a few hardcore Apple fans.
+Sure, they might have loved it, but the G4 Cube simply didn’t strike a chord with everyday customers.

 Although Jobs called it “simply the coolest computer ever,” Apple only sold around 150,000 units total — just a third of what the company had forecast.
 The computer’s iconic appearance did ensure that it popped up in a few 2000-era Hollywood movies, though.

 The breathtaking design suffered its faults, though.
 Apple sustained a damaging PR blow when some customers reported tiny cracks appearing in the G4 Cube’s clear plastic casing.
 (If you want to buy a second-hand Power Mac G4 Cube today, you might want to check for this.)